chipwillman/VendAPI.Net/README.md

 * Set the Remote IP Address to ping of *your store*.vendhq.com
 * Save

-* There are two versions of the VendHook included

 ####Install web app

 * Open web.config and set your Url, Username, and Password